-On August 10, 2019, Zion received two (2) additional shareholder requests from the same law firm to inspect books and records pursuant to section 220 of the Delaware General Corporation Law for the purpose of investigating potential corporate mismanagement and alleged breaches of fiduciary duty in connection with public statements made by the Company from February 1, 2018 to present.
+On August 9, 2019, Zion received two (2) additional shareholder requests from the same law firm to inspect books and records pursuant to section 220 of the Delaware General Corporation Law for the purpose of investigating potential corporate mismanagement and alleged breaches of fiduciary duty in connection with public statements made by the Company from February 1, 2018 to present.
 Following discussion with counsel to the shareholder, the Company's counsel produced materials responsive to the shareholders' request in January 2020.

-On February 12, 2020, by letter to Zion's Board of Directors, one of the shareholders making the August 10, 2019 request demanded that the Board investigate, address, remedy, and commence proceedings against certain of the Company's current and former officers and directors for alleged breaches of fiduciary duties, violations of section 10(b) and 20(a) of the Exchange Act, waste of corporate assets, unjust enrichment, and violations of all other applicable laws.
+On February 12, 2020, by letter to Zion's Board of Directors, one of the shareholders making the August 9, 2019 request demanded that the Board investigate, address, remedy, and commence proceedings against certain of the Company's current and former officers and directors for alleged breaches of fiduciary duties, violations of section 10(b) and 20(a) of the Exchange Act, waste of corporate assets, unjust enrichment, and violations of all other applicable laws.
 The shareholder alleges wrongdoing in connection with public statements made by the Company from February 1, 2018 regarding the Company's oil and gas exploration activities, the Company's accounting and disclosure of expenses, and the Board's oversight of operations.
-The Company's board is reviewing the matter.
+The Board hired independent counsel to investigate the claims made against certain of the Company's current and former officers and directors.
+That investigation concluded and, based on the findings and recommendations of independent counsel, the Board decided not to pursue claims against any current or former officer or director.
+On July 14, 2020, Zion received a request from the same shareholder making the February 12, 2020 demand to inspect books and records pursuant to Section 220 of the Delaware General Corporation Law for the purpose of evaluating the Board's decision to reject the litigation demand.
+The Company responded to this request in August 2020.
+The Company has not received any further communication from the shareholder following the August 2020 response.